 Finally, in the Austral Islands, tattooing is less widespread.
 The designs borrow from tapa, with its wide horizontal bands and embellishments.
 Men are also tattooed with wide, parallel black stripes on their shoulders, flanks and arms.
 This is a particularity of this archipelago: for example, the inhabitants of Rurutu were not tattooed on their backs, but on their torsos and arms.

 As Tahiti and the Society Islands have been heavily occupied by missionaries in the 19th century, tattooing was jeopardized by the imposition of an exogenous culture.
 Gambier, Tuamotu and Australes were also affected by the loss of ancestral knowledge, particularly in the field of tattooing.
-Today, the tattoo machine has replaced bamboo and bone; Puamotu patterns are no longer tattooed, and have been replaced by marine animals.
+Today, the tattoo machine has replaced bamboo and bone; Paumotu patterns are no longer tattooed, and have been replaced by marine animals.
 Those are loaded with symbolism, allowing the tattoo to retain its original spiritual value.
 A tattooist in Rangiroa (Jems), for example, explains that sharks and dolphins are protectors of the family, while rays and turtles symbolize the beauty of the Tuamotus.
 Getting a tattoo of these animals means placing yourself under their protection or anchoring a sublime place within yourself.

-While Polynesian tattooing practices and patters have evolved over the centuries, today, Puamotu and Polynesians have reconnected to tattooing, and this infatuation with ancestral culture enables the affirmation of a strong and complex identity, made up of the heritage of the ancients and modernity.
+While Polynesian tattooing practices and patters have evolved over the centuries, today, Paumotu and Polynesians have reconnected to tattooing, and this infatuation with ancestral culture enables the affirmation of a strong and complex identity, made up of the heritage of the ancients and modernity.